 6) Or Collect Your Own Recycling

-Of course, if your office doesn’t want to spring for an official recycling program, there’s nothing stopping you from DIY recycling by labeling a row of boxes in the break room or on a table and inviting everyone to sort their recycles.
-If you’re already making a special weekly or monthly trip to the recycle center for things your neighborhood doesn’t pick up, simply take the impromptu work recycle bins home each week and combine the errands.
+Of course, if your office doesn’t want to spring for an official recycling program, nothing is stopping you from DIY recycling by labeling a row of boxes in the break room or on a table and inviting everyone to sort theirs recycles.
+If you’re already making a special weekly or monthly trip to the recycle center for things your neighborhood doesn’t pick up, simply take the impromptu work to recycle bins home each week and combine the errands.

 Categories to Designate

 - Paper – Flat like printouts

 - Cardboard – flattened boxes and irregularly shaped paper food containers

 - Plastic Bottles – the easiest and most common recyclable

 - Plastic Misc – office supplies and rinsed disposable food containers